jquast/wcwidth/docs/libwcwidth.rst

 **align** -- demonstrate left, right, and center alignment::

     $ echo "hello" | align 20
     hello                                hello         hello

 Overview
 --------

-The full function reference is the :ref:`c-api` page, generated from the headers; this section demonstrates each function by example.
+The full function reference is the `C11 API`_ page, generated from the headers; this section demonstrates each function by example.
 Conceptual topics such as ambiguous width, terminal corrections, and grapheme clustering are discussed in the Python documentation_.

 String length conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Every string function takes a length argument, ``n``:
+Every string function takes an explicit length, and every one of them reads exactly that many
+units:

 ``_u32`` functions
-    count codepoints in the array; the full array length must be passed,
+    count codepoints in the array,
 ``_u8`` functions
-    count bytes; pass ``(size_t) -1`` to measure until the first NUL byte, or an explicit count
-    to allow embedded NULs (which measure as zero-width).
+    count bytes.

+There is no "measure it for me" sentinel.
+A library that accepts one has to call ``strlen(3)``
+on your behalf, which means trusting that a NUL exists inside the buffer -- when it does not, the
+scan runs off the end of the allocation, and the bug surfaces far from the call that caused it.
+Passing the length you already know is both faster and impossible to get wrong in that way.
+When
+the text really is a NUL-terminated C string, write ``strlen(text)`` at the call site, where the
+assumption is visible.

+Because the length is authoritative, a NUL is an ordinary zero-width character rather than a
+terminator: text may contain NULs anywhere, they measure as zero-width, and they survive into the
+output of the transforms, whose ``*out_len`` reports the true byte length.

 Alternate encodings
 ~~~~~~~~~~~~~~~~~~~